Xiefeng69/SEFNet/README.md

 :gift_heart: Note: the Influenza-related datasets are released by [Cola-GNN](https://github.com/amy-deng/colagnn) and the COVID-related data is publicly avaliable at [JHU-CSSE](https://github.com/CSSEGISandData/COVID-19).

+`/data/us-state-label.xlsx` is the corresponding index file to the `/data/state360.txt`, noting that in `/data/state360.txt`, FL (idx=8) is removed due to missing value.

 |  Data set   | Size  |  Min  | Max  | Mean  | SD  |  Granularity
 |  ----  | ----  |  ----  | ----  |  ----  | ----  | ----  |
 | US-Regions  |  10×785 | 0 |  16526 | 1009 | 1351 | weekly